-- 013 Two out of three reference to context stanza from a poem followed by 3 Multiple Choice Questions to test local and global comprehension of the set text.
-3X2=6 marks - 014 Three out of four Short Answer questions based on Prose or Play to test local and global comprehension 2X3=6 marks of theme and ideas.
-(40-50 words) - Q 15 One out of two Long Answer questions extrapolative in nature based on Prose or Play.
-(Upto 80 words) 5 marks
+- Q 14 Two out of three reference to context stanzas (based on poetry) followed by 3 MCQs to test local and global comprehension of the set text .
+The extracts will carry 3 marks each.
+(20-30 words) 6 Marks - Q15.
+Three out of four short answer type questions based on prose or play to test local and global comprehension of theme and ideas -- 2 marks each.
+(30-40 words each)

+6 Marks - Q16.
+One out of two long answer type questions extrapolative in nature based on prose or play.
+(Upto 80 words).